 The appointed DOI administrator, the employee of Kosáry Domokos Library and Archives, places the DOI identification registered with the DataCite Agency on each page of the electronic version of the defended dissertation in the headings aligned to the right.

 Appendix 3.
-Suggested structure and main points of the official judgement.
+Suggested structure and main aspects of the official review

 I. General part